Other Nutrients That Contribute to Bone Health

 Magnesium is another mineral important for bone structure.
 It is found in green leafy vegetables, nuts, seeds, bananas, and grain foods.
 Deficiencies are rare but do occur in alcoholics and those with kidney disease.

 These are important for collagen production, the first step in bone formation.
+Vitamin A is essential for the development of new bone cells.
+Low levels are associated with osteoporosis and increased risk of fracture.
 Vitamin K is also involved in building cartilage and connective tissues.
 Vitamin C is a powerful antioxidant that fights aging factors, including bone depletion.
 Vitamin K is found significantly in liver and green leafy vegetables.
 Citrus fruits, kiwis, and cabbage are good sources of vitamin C.

 Warning: Vitamin A is needed for many body functions, but too much can contribute to osteoporosis.
 Vitamin A is found in eggs, the fat in dairy foods, and green and orange fruits and vegetables.
-If you eat these foods, do not use a supplement in any of the following forms: multivitamin, fish oil, or single supplement providing more than 100 percent of the RDA (700 mg for women).
+If you eat these foods, do not use a supplement in any of the following forms: multivitamin, fish oil, or single supplement providing more than 100 percent of the RDA (700 μg for women, 900 μg for men).

 Calcium-rich foods with added vitamin D are the best choice for good absorption by the body.
 Choose a variety of foods to get the other important vitamins and minerals in your meals.
 Spinach, oranges, and dairy foods are good sources of vitamins and minerals important for bone health.